jrp9pte/x86Practice/README.md

 ## Prime

 The third subroutine, `prime`, determines whether an integer argument is prime or not.
 It uses the `gcd` subroutine to check if the argument has any common divisors other than 1 and itself.
 If the GCD between the argument and any number other than 1 is greater than 1, the argument is not prime.
-The prime subroutine employs an iterative approach, but the specific details of the iteration are not provided in the project description.
+The prime subroutine employs an iterative approach.
 The subroutine assumes a non-negative integer input.